Why did you become an author? I bet it wasn’t to spend hours marketing your books. That’s the problem with being an author these days.

 One of the biggest drains of an author’s time is social media.
 Should you be on Instagram or Facebook or Twitter, or all of them?
 How often should you show up?
 What’s the right mix of ‘buy my book’ posts and retweets of other authors?

-The answers to all of the above will depend on you, your books and what you feel comfortable with.
+The answers to all of the above will of course depend on you, your books and what you feel comfortable with, but a little help from a fellow author can go a long way.